WebFiori/docs/routing.md

 ### Middleware

 The option `middleware` is used to specify which middleware the request will go through when a request is made to the given resource.
 This option accespts middleware name or an array that holds middleware names.
 Also, this option can have the name of middleware group or an array of middleware groups.
 For more information about middleware, [here](learn/middleware).

+## Request Method

+By default, a route to a resource can be called using any request method.
+But it is possible to restrict that to specific request method (or methods).
+The option 'methods' can have a string which represents the method at which the resource can be fetched with (e.g. 'GET') or it can be an array that holds the names of request methods at which the resource can be fetched with.

 **Next: [The Class `Response`](learn/class-response)**